Conreality/conreality-wiki/Swarm-Battle-Demo.md

       modifying Crazyflie firmware to support multiplexing over one or two channels; possible, but additional work.
 (Time versus money, as usual.)

     * Availability and feasibility of 20-port USB hubs?
+(Or 2x 10-port.)

 * Visibility of laser beams in fog-machine output?